 At Highshore we take a whole school approach to monitoring pupil attendance and it is the joint responsibility of parents, carers and school staff to ensure that our pupils attend school regularly.
 We do our best to work with families to make sure that any issues or circumstances which affect a pupil’s attendance are given attention and support.

 If a pupil is absent parents/carers will receive a call from the school office that day.
 We encourage parents to be proactive and to let us know if their child is unable to attend school.
-Teresa Hay, our Family Worker, monitors pupil attendance and will contact parents/careres with any concerns for example, if a pattern of unauthorised absences emerges.
+Nancy Du Bois, our Family Worker, monitors pupil attendance and will contact parents/careres with any concerns for example, if a pattern of unauthorised absences emerges.

 Highshore recognises that there may be times when pupils of different faiths observe religious festivals and holy days that fall within term time.
 We allow authorised absences at these times.
 We ask that parents/carers give us written notification of these dates in advance.